A couple enjoying their kaiseki dinner in a traditional Japanese ryokan.

 It’s all about the experience.
 And here are the three main reasons that people stay there.

-Getting pampered in a ryokan with an onsen
+1) Staying in a ryokan with an onsen

-One of the favourite reasons why people stay in a ryokan is onsen – the hot baths.
+One of the favourite reasons why people stay in a ryokan is the onsen – the hot baths.

 There’s nothing like soaking in an outdoor hot tub while watching the snowflakes fall silently into the tub.
 So pleasant and so relaxing.
 And yes, so quintessentially Japanese!
 So put on the yukata (Japanese robe) that you find in your room and head to the onsen for a warm bath before dinner.

-Having a gourmet feast in your ryokan
+2) Having a gourmet feast in ryokan

 Picture of a young lady dressed in a traditional yukata, enjoying her kaiseki dinner in a ryokan.